 A Vintage-Inspired crochet blanket with square motifs that remind me of sweet nostalgic Edelweiss flowers.
 I have always loved the Primula Square that I designed for the Blaithin Blanket Stash Busting CAL last year, and when I tried the pattern in a single colour – I fell in love with the beautiful flower it created!
 I made a cot sized Baby Crochet Blanket with the Flower Squares which would make a beautiful gift for any new parent.
 The cream yarn is fresh and neutral, and the Worsted Weight yarn makes this blanket cosy and warm.

 The total meterage of the yarn I used in my blanket is 800m which was 4 x 100g balls of Worsted Weight yarn.
 You can use any Worsted Weight (Aran weight) yarn to make this blanket that is the given size below.
 You can also use a different yarn weight to make a smaller or larger blanket, using a matching hook – bear in mind your yardage requirements will vary.
 You can make a larger blanket by making more squares.
-It is an easy pattern and I have included a link to a step by tutorial for the square below.
+It is an easy pattern and I have included a link to a step by step picture tutorial for the square below if you need it.

-You can check out my other Free Patterns for Blankets !
+You can check out my other Free Patterns for Crochet Blankets!

 - Approx. 4-6 x 100gr balls of Worsted Weight yarn (approx. 800-1000m) As yarns will vary, you should check your meterage first.